relevance/diametric/README.md

 # Diametric

 Diametric is a library for building schemas, queries, and transactions for [Datomic][] from Ruby objects.
+It is also used to map Ruby objects as entities into a Datomic database.

 ## Entity API

 The `Entity` module is interesting, in that it is primarily made of pure functions that take their receiver (an instance of the class they are included in) and return data that you can use in Datomic.
 This makes it not an ORM-like thing at all, but instead a Ruby-ish data builder for Datomic.
 And yet, a `Diametric::Entity` is fully `ActiveModel` compliant!
 You can use them anywhere you would use an `ActiveRecord` model or another `ActiveModel`-compliant instance.

 They do not include all `ActiveModel` modules by default, only the ones needed to establish compliance.
 You may want to include others yourself, such as `Validations`, `Callbacks`, or `Dirty`.

 ```ruby
 require 'diametric'